-You can keep the soup in an airtight container in your fridge for up to four days or stash it away in the freezer for a cold, rainy day.
-Enjoy!
+You can keep the soup in an airtight container in your fridge for up to four days or stash it away in the freezer for a later date.

-I think a need a bigger crock-pot…. there never seems to be enough leftover to freeze because it’s always attacked and obliterated within two days of making it.
+Though it makes a metric ton, there never seems to be enough leftover to freeze because it’s always devoured within two days of making it.

 I may have even had a bowl for breakfast tomorrow morning.